biocorecrg/NGS-QC-Course/_sources/3- Quality Control and Preprocessing.rst.txt

     - PhiX: is a control used by Illumina to check the quality of the sequencing run (if the library is under or overloaded).
     - rRNA: in RNA-seq  is a good control of rRNA depletion during library preparation.
-    - Lambda
+    - Lambda: cloning vector.
-    - Vectors: to check that vectors used during library preprartion have not been amplified.
+    - Vectors: other vectors used during library preprartion.
     - Adapters

 Example of a FASTQ-Screen report: